matrix-org/matrix-spec-proposals/proposals/3588-stories-as-rooms.md

 ## Potential issues

 All posts in a story should disappear after 24 hours.
-In the future it might be easy to implement this using "Self destructive messages" <https://github.com/matrix-org/matrix-doc/pull/2228> but at the moment the only way we can do this, is to manage this on both sides:
+In the future it might be easy to implement this using "Self destructive messages" <https://github.com/matrix-org/matrix-doc/pull/2228> but at the moment the only ways we can do this are using both, `m.room.retention` and managing this on both sides:

 * Sending clients should be configured to automatically redact all messages in stories rooms, which are older than 24 hours
 * Receiving clients should ignore messages in stories rooms, which are older than 24 hours